A Leader in Sustainable Travel

 Supporting Environmental Nonprofits

-Finally, through our Cavallo Point fund (a voluntary donation of $3 per night) we make quarterly contributions to six nonprofit organizations that focus on issues related to the environment: Teens Turning Green (a school lunch program focused on organic sustainable foods grown by the students), The Marine Mammal Center (rescuing sea mammals along the California coast), Wildcare (rescuing all land animals in Marin County), Environmental Traveling Companions (providing accessible outdoor adventures to people with disabilities and under-resourced youth), the Bay Area Discovery Museum (a world-class children’s museum with a focus on education and the environment) and The Golden Gate National Parks Conservancy (a fundraising arm of the National Park Service).
+Finally, through our Cavallo Point fund (through a small voluntary nightly donation) we make quarterly contributions to six nonprofit organizations that focus on issues related to the environment: Teens Turning Green (a school lunch program focused on organic sustainable foods grown by the students), The Marine Mammal Center (rescuing sea mammals along the California coast), Wildcare (rescuing all land animals in Marin County), Environmental Traveling Companions (providing accessible outdoor adventures to people with disabilities and under-resourced youth), the Bay Area Discovery Museum (a world-class children’s museum with a focus on education and the environment) and The Golden Gate National Parks Conservancy (a fundraising arm of the National Park Service).